 Create one for the condition for both ads to be displayed, then a separate ad unit.
-For example in the image below, we have created the header ad but removed the ad that will only appear in one place – just one appears in the text.
+For example, in the image below, we have created the header ad but removed the ad that will only appear in one place.
+Just one appears in the text.

-This ensures that only one header is selected at any one time.
+Adding the header tags to a group ensures that only one header is selected at any one time.

 Next, create a group for the ad that you want to appear only in one place.
-Don’t publish the group, simply copy over the tags from the ad and then scroll down to Display Conditions.
+Don’t publish the group.
+Simply copy over the tags from the ad and then scroll down to Display Conditions.
 Change from Display Ad Everywhere to Set Display Conditions.
 A series of options will appear.

-Note: ensure that the header also has the same display conditions
+Note: Ensure that the header also has the same display conditions

 Defining the Order

 Go to Advanced Ads > Groups